What Does a Good Resume Look Like?

 Key Takeaways

-1. Keep it clean and professional: Use a simple, well-structured layout that highlights your skills and experience without unnecessary distractions.
+1. Keep it clean and professional.
+Use a simple, well-structured layout that highlights your skills and experience without unnecessary distractions.

-2. Use a clear and readable header: Ensure your name and contact information stand out with a bold, easy-to-read format.
+2. Use a clear and readable header.
+Ensure your name and contact information stand out with a bold, easy-to-read format.

-3. Use white space effectively: Avoid clutter by incorporating adequate margins and spacing between sections for better readability.
+3. Use white space effectively.
+Avoid clutter by incorporating adequate margins and spacing between sections for better readability.

-4. Maintain consistent formatting: Use a uniform font, spacing, and bullet style to create a polished, professional appearance.
+4. Maintain consistent formatting.
+Use a uniform font, spacing, and bullet style to create a polished, professional appearance.

-5. Focus on relevant content: Tailor your resume to the job by emphasizing key skills, achievements, and experience that align with the role.
+5. Focus on relevant content.
+Tailor your resume to the job by emphasizing key skills, achievements, and experience that align with the role.

-6. Keep it concise: Aim for a one-page resume by eliminating redundant information and prioritizing the most impactful details.
+6. Keep it concise.
+Aim for a one-page resume by eliminating redundant information and prioritizing the most impactful details.

-7. Proofread for errors: Typos and inconsistencies can make a bad impression, so carefully review your resume before submitting it.
+7. Proofread it for errors: Typos and inconsistencies can make a bad impression, so carefully review your resume before submitting it.

 FAQ